facebookarchive/MazeBase/README.md

 - **Push block cardinal:** the agent needs to push a Pushable block so that it is on a specified edge of the maze, e.g. the left edge.
 Any location along the edge is acceptable.
 - **Blocked door:** the agent should navigate to a goal which may lie on the opposite side of a wall of blocks, as in the Light Key game.
 However, a PushableBlock blocks the gap in the wall instead of a door.

-Examples of each tasks are shown in this [video](https://youtu.be/kwnp8jFRi5E).
-The internal parameters of the tasks are written to a [configuration file](https://github.com/facebook/MazeBase/blob/master/games/config/game_config.lua), which can be easily modified.
+Examples of each games are shown in this [video](https://youtu.be/kwnp8jFRi5E).
+The internal parameters of the games are written to a [configuration file](https://github.com/facebook/MazeBase/blob/master/games/config/game_config.lua), which can be easily modified.

 ## Using Game Environment
 To use the game environment as standalone in Torch, first include it with